kshedden/workshops/dair3/design/design.md

       born to smoking mothers will be at an advantage since they are relatively less likely to have the birth defect $Z$ compared to the low-birth weight babies born to non-smoking mothers.

+- Another role for a third variable $Z$ is as a _precision variable_.
+This is a variable that has no causal relationship with the exposure $X$, but does explain some variation in the outcome $Y$.
+This variation can be thought of as extraneous, and by adjusting for $Z$ in a regression, the statistical power for ascertaining the relationship between $X$ and $Y$ is improved.
+  Failing to adjust for $Z$ does not result in bias, so precision variables are related to power but not to bias.

+- Yet another role for a third variable is as a _suppressor_.
+Suppression occurs when $Z$ is related to $X$, but only to the extraneous variation in
+  $X$ that is unrelated to $Y$.
+This would occur, for example, when $X$ is observed with measurement error, so it has the form $X = \tilde{X} + \eta$, where $X$ is the observed value of the exposure, $\tilde{X}$ is the ideal, true value of the exposure, and $\eta$ is the random measurement error for the exposure.
+If the variable $Z$ explains $\eta$ but is independent of both
+  $\tilde{X}$ and $Y$, it will operate as a suppressor.
+This means that controlling for $Z$ will result in a stronger relationship between $X$ and
+  $Y$, because doing so statistically removes some of the measurement error in
+  $X$ relative to $\tilde{X}$.

 - [Moderation](<https://en.wikipedia.org/wiki/Moderation_(statistics)>), or
   _effect modification_ is an approach to developing a deeper understanding of